INeddHelp/ShutNet/README.md

 No, it will not, however, it will delete the system log, which can be useful, but not essential.

+---

+#Instructions

+- Download and extract the zip / tar.gz file
+- Make sure you are connected to a wifi connection
+- Right click on the ShutNet.bat file
+- - Click on "Open as administator"
+- Enjoy!

 If you have any issue please create an issue in the 'Issues' section.